bbzfc/bbzfc/docs/bbzfc_specs/game_play.md

 or a **AI Mission**. **Training Missions'** objective is to destroy all static targets in as little of time as possible.
-**AI Missions** will present you with static targets and AI (Artificial Intelligence) controlled enemy tanks that will try to destroy you. **AI Missions'** objective is to destroy all static targets in as little time ass possible **without getting destroyed**. **Single Player Mode missions** will be available in various **Game Worlds** (different maps, and other game rules to be described later).
+**AI Missions** will present you with static targets and AI (Artificial Intelligence) controlled enemy tanks that will try to destroy you. **AI Missions'** objective is to destroy all static targets in as little time ass possible __without getting destroyed__. **Single Player Mode** missions will be available in various pre-made **Game Worlds** (different maps, and other game rules to be described later).

 ## Multiplayer Mode

-In Multiplayer Mode a LAN connection or an Internet connection is required for joining a game.
+In **Multiplayer Mode** a LAN connection or an Internet connection is required for joining a game.
 The player plays along with others inside a Game World.
 Depending on the match type (to be described later), several objectives will be presented to the player:

 - destroy other tanks
 - don't get destroyed
 - capture territory
 - capture the flag

+**Multiplayer Mode** missions will be available in various pre-made **Game Worlds** (different maps, and other game rules to be described later), and also player-made custom **Game Worlds**.